calaldees/teachingWorkshops/teacherEducation/_introMeet.md

     * You drive mentor meetings
 * You ARE a professional
     * If asked to teach a lesson on html - you are capable - you do - you ask for guidance if needed.
+* collaborate and communicate professionally with your cohort
-* Everyone on your course does not have to be "Your friend" - you are all at differnt points in your lives with differnt attitudes and interests - you don't have to _like_ your colleagues or classmates - you do need to collaborate and communicate professionally (as a requirement of the course - see targeted support plan)
+    * Everyone on your course does not have to be "Your friend" - you are all at different points in your lives with different attitudes and interests
+    * You don't have to _like_ your colleagues or classmates - you do need to collaborate/communicate with them

 * Professional identity
     * [The personal and professional selves of teachers: stable and unstable identities](https://www2.uwe.ac.uk/services/Marketing/students/NewStudents%202017%20onwards/PGCE%20Secondary%20reading%20-%20personal%20and%20professional%20selves.pdf) (C.Day et al 2005)